Kenji Miyazawa: Biography

 Not all of the local farmers were grateful for his efforts, with some sneering at the idea of a city-slicker playing farmer, and others expressing disappointment that the fertilizers Kenji introduced were not having the desired effects.
 He advocated natural fertilizers, while many preferred a Western chemical 'fix', which, when it failed, did not stop many from blaming Kenji.
-Their reservations may have also persisted as he hadn't wholly broken from economic dependence on his father, to whom farmers were often indebted when their crops failed, in addition to his defection to the Lotus Sect soured their view, as farmers in his area were, like his own father, adherents of the Pure Land Sect.
+Their reservations may have also persisted as he had not wholly broken from economic dependence on his father, to whom farmers were often indebted when their crops failed, in addition to his defection to the Lotus Sect soured their view, as farmers in his area were, like his own father, adherents of the Pure Land Sect.
 Kenji in turn did not hold an ideal view of the farmers; in one of his poems he describes how a farmer bluntly tells him that all his efforts have done no good for anyone.

 According to Sibayama Zyun'iti, he started learning Esperanto in 1926, but never reached a high level in the language.
 He also studied English and German.
 At some point he translated some of his poems into Esperanto; the translated pieces were published in 1953, long after his death.
 According to Jouko Lindstedt, Kenji was made interested in Esperanto by the Finnish scientist and Esperantist Gustaf John Ramstedt, who was working as a diplomat for Finland in Japan.

-Kenjis writings from this period show sensitivity for the land and for the people who work in it.
-A prolific writer of children's stories, many that appear superficially to be light or humorous, all contain stories intended for moral education of the reader.
+Kenji's writings from this period show sensitivity for the land and for the people who work in it.
+He was a prolific writer of children's stories, many of which appear superficially light or humorous but include messages intended for the moral education of the reader.
 He wrote some works in prose and some stage plays for his students and left behind a large amount of tanka and free verse, most of which was discovered and published posthumously.
 His poetry, which has been translated into numerous languages, has a considerable following to this day.
-A number of his children’s works have been made into animated movies, anime, in Japan.
+A number of his children's works have been made into animated movies, anime, in Japan.